 Efficacy and Safety of Two Different Brolucizumab 6 mg Dosing Regimens in Neovascular Age-related Macular Degeneration (FALCON)

-April 16, 2024 updated by: Novartis Pharmaceuticals
+September 24, 2025 updated by: Novartis Pharmaceuticals

 A 52-week, Two Arm, Randomized, Open-label, Multicenter Study Assessing the Efficacy and Safety of Two Different Brolucizumab 6 mg Dosing Regimens for Patients With Suboptimal Anatomically Controlled Neovascular Age-related Macular Degeneration

-The purpose of this study is to evaluate the efficacy and safety of two different brolucizumab 6 mg dosing regimens in patients with visual impairment due to age-related macular degeneration (AMD) who have previously received anti-VEGF (vascular endothelial growth factor) treatment.
+The purpose of this study was to evaluate the efficacy and safety of two different brolucizumab 6 mg dosing regimens in patients with visual impairment due to age-related macular degeneration (AMD) who have previously received anti-VEGF (vascular endothelial growth factor) treatment.

 Study Overview